Mirka Andolfo

-Biography

 Career

 In 2015, Andolfo began working with DC comics.
 She has worked on a number of series, including Hex Wives, Wonder Woman and Harley Quinn.

 Working with BOOM!
 Studios, Andolfo created the cover art for and contributed to the writing of The Amazing World of Gumball: Spring Break Smash in 2019.
 Matt Gagnon, Editor in Chief at BOOM!
 Studios, stated that she 'has distinguished herself as one of the most popular writers and artists in comics today.'

 She has also worked with Marvel Studios as an artist.
 Andolfo illustrated the cover of the final issue of the Magnificent Ms. Marvel comic series in 2021.

 Andolfo's 2021 comic book Sweet Paprika received international acclaim, winning the Harvey Award for Best International Book of 2021.
 The second volume in the series sold out at a distribution level one day after release.
 An animated project based on this comic series is being developed.